 “There is no power greater than a community discovering what it cares about.” -Margaret Wheatley

 Based on you the your context, individual and organizational reflection, and experiences deepening student understanding, create an equity imperative

-Creating a description of the purpose of your organization’s equity work and why it is critical.
+How to create a description of the purpose of your organization’s equity work and why it’s critical